SystemsApproach/security/firewall.rst

    A distributed firewall is implemented as part of the virtual switch in every host in a datacenter.

+A detail that we have glossed over up to this point is that the distributed firewall needs to be configured somehow.
+It would be intractable to configure firewall policies in every single virtual switch throughout a data center.
+This is why distributed firewalls appeared as a feature of software-defined networks.
+The SDN controller provides a central point of admininstrative control for firewall policies, while the implementation of filtering rules is distributed out to the virtual switches.
+Thus, for example, a rule that specifies how traffic from VM A to VM B should be filtered can be expressed to the SDN controller, which then calculates how to create the low level filtering rules to push out to the appropriate virtual switches.
+The SDN controller can also take account of such events as the migration of a VM from one location to another, or the addition of a new VM that requires additional firewall rules to be installed.

 For further details on network virtualization and distributed services we recommend our companion book on software-defined networks.